Mexicana Universal

-The organization is directed by the nation's first Miss Universe titleholder, Lupita Jones (1991).
-Who originally produced the pageant as Nuestra Belleza México in association with the Televisa TV network.
-In october of 2017, the organization parted ways with Televisa, and found a new home for the pageant's broadcasting in rival network TV Azteca, rebranding the pageant due to televisa still owning the trademark, and changing the format.
+The organization is directed by the nation's first Miss Universe titleholder, Lupita Jones (1991), who originally produced the pageant as Nuestra Belleza México in association with the Televisa TV network.
+In October 2017, the organization parted ways with Televisa, and found a new home for the pageant's broadcasting in rival network TV Azteca, rebranding the pageant due to televisa still owning the trademark, and changing the format.

 The organization has produced two Miss Universe winners (2010, 2020), two Miss International winners (2007, 2009), and three Reina Hispanoamericana winners (2008, 2019, 2021).